info-design-lab/ID413-DataViz/README.md

-ID413-Information Graphics and Data Visualization
+ID413-Information Graphics and Data Visualization (old)
 =========

 Repository for the course material of ID 413 - M - Information Graphics and Data Visualization at IDC, IIT Bombay